ogra1/wine-2/README.md

-# wine-2.15
+# wine-2

-This is an experimental wine snap
+This is an experimental snap of the wine-2 tree (trying to follow the latest 2.x release)

 ## Building